-Additional reports including number and types will be specified in the award document, but will include as a minimum monthly technical and financial status reports.
+Reports including number and types will be specified in the award document, but will include as a minimum quarterly technical and financial status reports.
 The reports shall be prepared and submitted in accordance with the procedures contained in the award document and mutually agreed upon before award.
 Reports and briefing material will also be required as appropriate to document progress in accomplishing program metrics.
-A final report that summarizes the project and tasks will be required at the conclusion of the performance period for the award.

-ARMY MANPOWER CONTRACTOR REPORTING: For Contracts Only.
+MANPOWER CONTRACTOR REPORTING: For Contracts Only.
 The Office of the Assistant Secretary of the Army (Manpower & Reserve Affairs) operates and maintains a secure Army data collection site where the contractor will report ALL contractor manpower (including subcontractor manpower) required for performance of this contract.
-The contractor is required to completely fill in all the information in the format using the following web address: https://www.ecmra.mil/Default.aspx The required information includes:
+The contractor is required to completely fill in all the information in the format using the following web address: www.sam.gov.
+The required information includes:

-- (1) Contracting Office, Contracting Officer, Contracting Officer's Technical Representative; - (2) Contract number, including task and delivery order number; - (3) Beginning and ending dates covered by reporting period; - (4) Contractor name, address, phone number, e-mail address, identity of contractor employee entering data; - (5) Estimated direct labor hours (including sub-contractors); - (6) Estimated direct labor dollars paid this reporting period (including sub- contractors); - (7) Total payments (including sub-contractors); - (8) Predominate Federal Service Code (FSC) reflecting services provided by contractor (and separate predominant FSC for each sub-contractor if different); - (9) Estimated data collection cost; - (10) Organizational title associated with the Unit Identification Code (UIC) for the Army Requiring Activity (the Army Requiring Activity is responsible for providing the contractor with its UIC for the purposes of reporting this information); - (11) Locations where contractor and sub-contractors perform the work (specified by zip code in the United States and nearest city, country, when in an overseas location, using standardized nomenclature provided on website); - (12) Presence of deployment or contingency contract language; and - (13) Number of contractor and sub-contractor employees deployed in theater this reporting period (by country).
+(1) Contracting Office, Contracting Officer, Contracting Officer's Technical Representative;

+- (2) Contract number, including task and delivery order number; - (3) Beginning and ending dates covered by reporting period; - (4) Contractor name, address, phone number, e-mail address, identity of contractor employee entering data; - (5) Estimated direct labor hours (including sub-contractors); - (6) Estimated direct labor dollars paid this reporting period (including sub-contractors); - (7) Total payments (including sub-contractors); - (8) Predominate Federal Service Code (FSC) reflecting services provided by contractor (and separate predominant FSC for each sub-contractor if different); - (9) Estimated data collection cost; - (10) Organizational title associated with the Unit Identification Code (UIC) for the Army Requiring Activity (the Army Requiring Activity is responsible for providing the contractor with its UIC for the purposes of reporting this information); - (11) Locations where contractor and sub-contractors perform the work (specified by zip code in the United States and nearest city, country, when in an overseas location, using standardized nomenclature provided on website); - (12) Presence of deployment or contingency contract language; and - (13) Number of contractor and sub-contractor employees deployed in theater this reporting period (by country).